The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation

 where $M_{12}$ is the total mass of the binary and

-where we have continued to assume a singular isothermal sphere power-law density profile with slope $-2$, and $a_{\rm gw}$ is the separation at which the binary spends most of the time \citep[see][]{2015MNRAS.454L..66S}:
+where we continue to assume a singular isothermal sphere power-law density profile with slope $-2$, and $a_{\rm gw}$ is the separation at which the binary spends most of the time \citep[see][]{2015MNRAS.454L..66S}:

 {The spatial resolution of the Horizon-AGN simulation does not provide reliable information on the density profile at such small orbital separations.
-However, it was demonstrated in \citep{2020MNRAS.498.2219V} that the choice of a single isothermal sphere is in very good agreement with the densities measured in observations of local galaxies. } In \autoref{eq:tbind}, $\varepsilon_{0.1}$ is the radiative efficiency normalized to 0.1.
+However, it was demonstrated in \citep{2020MNRAS.498.2219V} that the choice of a single isothermal sphere is in very good agreement with the densities measured in observations of local galaxies. } In Eq. \ref{eq:tbind}, $\varepsilon_{0.1}$ is the radiative efficiency normalized to 0.1.
 We followed \cite{2015MNRAS.448.3603D} in selecting $a_{\rm i}=G M_{12}/2\sigma_{\star}^2$ and $a_{\rm c}=1.9\times10^{-3} (M_{12}/10^8 \msun)^{3/4}\, {\rm pc}$.

-To model the eccentricity evolution in post-processing, we first assign an eccentricity to each binary when reaching the influence radius $r_{\rm inf}$ according to the eccentricity distribution in the right panel of Figure 6 in \cite{2020ApJ...896..113L}.
+To model the eccentricity evolution in post-processing, we first assigned an eccentricity to each binary when reaching the influence radius, $r_{\rm inf}$, according to the eccentricity distribution shown in the right panel of Fig. 6 in \cite{2020ApJ...896..113L}.
 The eccentricity is then evolved under loss-cone scattering, viscous drag from the circumbinary disk, and GW emission, from the influence radius to the final coalescence.
-The orbit hardening and eccentricity evolution due to the loss-cone scattering is described by:
+The orbit hardening and eccentricity evolution due to the loss-cone scattering is described by

 and